net-daemon/docs/docs/user/started/get_started.md

 - Docker (optional)

 ## NetDaemon development workflow
-This guide walks you through setting up your development environment for building NetDaemon apps.

 The following workflow is the recommended approach for developing and deploying NetDaemon:

 1. Install the NetDaemon CLI tools to access the project template.